Status: Finalised Material from: Linus, Jonny, Ervin, Ivan

 During the last week in June large parts of Western Europe experiences a severe heat-wave.
-Many June temperature records were broken across western Europe and France set the all-time high temperature with 45.1 degrees in Villevieille between Montpellier and Nimes on 28 June.
+Many June temperature records were broken across western Europe and France set the all-time high temperature with 46.0 degrees in Vérargues between Montpellier and Nimes on 28 June.

 2. Description of the event